magv/ratracer/README.md

   of these patterns, and erase all the others.

-  The pattern syntax is simple: `*` stands for any sequence of characters, all other characters stand for themselves.
+  The pattern syntax is simple: `*` stands for any sequence of any characters, all other characters stand for themselves.

 * **drop-outputs** *filename*

-  Read a list of output names from a file, one name per line; erase all outputs contained in the list.
+  Read a list of output names patterns from a file, one pattern per line; erase all outputs contained in the list.
+  The pattern syntax is the same as in **keep-outputs**.

 * **optimize**